 What Is Inversion in Music?
-Turning Your Tunes Upside Down!
+Turn Your Tunes Upside Down!

 Explore the world of music inversion, learn how it applies to chords and melodies, and uncover its role in composition and music theory.